OfficeDev/O365-Windows-Start/README.md

    5. To register for the services used in this sample, choose the following permissions:
    	- (Calendar) – Read and write user calendars.
 	- (Contacts) - Read and write user contacts.
-	- (My Files) – Edit or delete user files.
+	- (My Files) – Read and write user files.
 	- (Users and Groups) – Enable sign-on and read users' profiles
 	- (Users and Groups) – Access your organization's directory
 	- (Mail) - Read and write user mail.